Dave Ryding: Early life

+During his junior school year in 1998 age 11, Dave was the individual boys champion of the Chorley & District large schools cross-country race held at Albany High, Chorley.

+While at Bishop Rawstorne CE Language College in 1999.
+Dave as part of a team of four including his sister Joanna Ryding, Peter Williams and Rachel Turner were crowned the Under 14s English Skiing School Champions.
+All four negotiated a tough slalom course on the dry slope in Swadlincote, Derbyshire.
+The pupils training at Ski Rossendale with the school and at the ski slope in Pendle during their free time.

 Career

 Early career

-Born in Bretherton, Lancashire, England, Ryding started competing on dry ski slopes at age eight, first skied on snow at twelve, and continued racing on dry slopes until age 21.
+Born at Chorley & South Ribble Hospital, Chorley, and growing up in Croston and Bretherton, Lancashire, England.
+Ryding started competing on dry ski slopes at age eight, first skied on snow at twelve, and continued racing on dry slopes until age 21.
 He began skiing at Pendle Ski Club.

-Ryding started competing on the Europa Cup from the 2007-08 season, and made his World Cup debut in a slalom race in Alta Badia in December 2009.
+Ryding started competing on the Europa Cup, considered the second tier of global ski racing, from the 2007–08 season, and made his World Cup debut in a slalom race in Alta Badia in December 2009.

 He won his first British national senior title in 2008, defeating Alain Baxter, who was competing in his final British championships and whom Ryding described as his role model during his teenage years.
 He has since gone on to win eight British Championship slalom titles.

 Ryding competed for Great Britain at the 2010 Winter Olympics in giant slalom, in which he finished 47th, and in slalom, in which he finished 27th.

-After the 2010 Olympics, he started working with coach Tristan Glasse-Davies, who remained as Ryding's coach until 2024, when Glasse-Davies moved to coach the US ski team's slalom squad.
+After the 2010 Olympics, he started working with coach Tristan Glasse-Davies, who remained as Ryding's coach until 2024, when Glasse-Davies moved to coach the US Ski Team's slalom squad.
 Glasse-Davies suggested after the 2010 Olympics that Ryding should work on his technique by training in indoor snow parks.

 2013 season

 Ryding scored his first ever World Cup points in the opening slalom race of the 2013 season, finishing 26th place in Levi, Finland in November 2012.
 This was his only points-scoring race of the season.
-He also raced in the Europa Cup, considered the second tier of global ski racing, throughout the season, and won the season-long slalom title after finishing ninth in the final race of the season in Kranjska Gora.
+He also raced in the Europa Cup throughout the season, and won the season-long slalom title after finishing ninth in the final race of the season in Kranjska Gora.
 This made Ryding the first British skier in history to win a title in the Europa Cup.